bloznelis/lgm/README.md

     That way we can drop "last_*" fields from the App, and always come back to the position we were before in that particular resource.
 * Information messages (e.g. "copied to clipboard!")
     * One way to stop showing them would be to assign it a timestamp after which it should disappear.
+* To show topic stats, we have to fetch them one-by-one.
+This seems to be annoying to do in std Rust, so look into Tokio streams.